 What is the Significance of a Memorial Event?

-These rituals are not truly observed for the dead but are performed for the living.
-Even though it is becoming more common for the dying to request no service at all, those who remain living and feel the loss of an important person often need an event to seek closure and find a sense of connection with others experiencing a similar loss.
-A genuine need for support from one another during a difficult time and reminders that life will continue are also excellent reasons for gathering after a loved one dies.
+These rituals are not actually observed for the purpose of honouring the dead; rather, they are carried out for the benefit of the living.
+Even though it is becoming more common for the person who is passing away to request that there be no service at all, those who are still living and feel the loss of an important person frequently require an event in order to seek closure and find a sense of connection with others who are experiencing a loss that is comparable to their own.
+After the death of a loved one, there are many wonderful reasons to get together with friends and family, including the true need for support from one another during this trying time and reminders that life will go on.

 These observances are significant components of our overall social structure.
 They are significant milestones in life and deserve the same amount of attention as other big life events, such as marriages and baby showers.
 If we fail to acknowledge an event of this magnitude, we leave ourselves open to the harmful effects of suppressed grief; we also send mixed messages to our children about how to deal with the passing of a loved one; and we delay the beginning of the closure process that is necessary for us to continue on in life.

 The length of time spent at a memorial ceremony is often under an hour, with the average event lasting somewhere around thirty minutes.
 A memorial ceremony can go on for longer than half an hour if there are lengthy readings or speeches to be delivered, but in general, you should plan on it taking that long.
 A memorial ceremony is not the same as a funeral in the sense that the deceased person's body is not present at the event.